larrylawl/old-personal-webpage/README.md

 ## What is this?

 My personal website where I document my love of learning, one byte at a time.
 More concretely, I write...
+0. Updates on my (professional) life
 1. Articles of important concepts that I have learnt.
-2. Logs of my takeaways from articles written by others.
-3. Notes for my coursework.
+2. Takeaways from others

 ## Why do this?
 **To achieve mastery -** To me, the litmus test of one’s mastery for a complex concept is the ability to explain said concept simply.
 By penning my learning down, I hope to have truly understood what I have learnt.